simGeek/Project-Face-Expression-Detection/README.md

 🔹Create new folders inside the outer 'my_project' named 'templates' and 'static'

-🔹Create new folder named 'css' inside 'static'
+🔹Create new folders named 'css' and 'images' inside 'static'

 🔹Create new folder 'ds_models' inside outer 'my_project'